ritobanrc/grade11/ush/ch7_notes/README.md

 ## Loyalty with an Olive Branch
 * Kept Hamilton's National Bank
     - "Olive Branch"
+* Maintained Neutrality
 * Limited Central Govt.
     - Reduced military size
     - Reduce federal jobs
-    - Repeal excise taxes (from Adams and Washington)
+    - Repeal excise taxes (from Adams and Washington, incl. whiskey)
     - Lowered National Debt
+* Only nominated Dem-Reps to cabinet to avoid internal dissent

 ### Louisiana Purchase
 * Remember _Pickney Treaty_ -- treaty with Spain
+    - Spain has Louisiana Territory and New Orleans
     - Allowed US access to Port of New Orleans + Mississippi
 * Napoleon is trying to conquer the world right now
-    - Has a large plot of land in western US
+    - Forces Spain to give hem Louisiana Territory
     - Currently fighting with England, using lots of resources
     - Haitian revolt → France really short on resources
 * Spanish revoke Pickney Treaty → Jefferson is worried
-    - Settlers west were expecting, relying on Mississippi
+    - Settlers west (Indiana) were expecting, relying on Mississippi
-    - Jefferson sends ambassadors to Napoleon w/ 10 mn for Port of New Orleans
+    - Jefferson sends ambassadors to Napoleon w/ 10 mn for **Port of New Orleans**
     - Plan B: Alliance with English, try to defeat Napoleon
     - Napoleon offers _entire Louisiana territory_ for **15 mn**
         * Insane, 3c / acre